|

 It is important for everyone to understand why our bid makes a big difference and how the money will be spent.
 Perhaps, some think that we, in Georgia, like to shuffle this money out of sight, while giving it a 'better' purpose into our own pockets.
 These stereotypes make me truly want to explain how we will make use of the money.

 First of all, we are offering all chess players, doesn't matter from which federation, either small or big, strong or weak, accommodation in 5 stars resorts.
 All, approx.180 nations, will be hosted only in luxurious hotels .
+Secondly, we are offering two extra free rooms for each delegation, which could be used by the head of delegations and/or for separate delegates.

 We are also offering 1.6 million USD (or 1.2 million Euros) to subsidize travel expenses, which is double in comparison to Tromso, for example.
 If they are offering 600 000 Euros for this purpose, we will be offering much more.
 This 'mere' detail will be important for many countries and I believe that around 70 or 80 nations can benefit from it.
 And you should have a look at our budget for accommodation as well: we will spend more than 5 million Euros, only for the hotels!
 We are talking about branding names: Kempinski, Sheraton, Radisson, Hilton and we have two more hotels, also 5 stars and of course excellent conditions, but they don't have an international brand.
 In short, our budget will be, approximately, between 200-250 Euro per person/night.